New Relic (NYSE:NEWR) Updates FY 2023 Earnings Guidance

-Several brokerages have recently weighed in on NEWR.
-Cowen decreased their price objective on New Relic from $80.00 to $65.00 in a report on Friday, May 13th.
-Truist Financial decreased their price objective on New Relic from $85.00 to $80.00 and set a buy rating on the stock in a report on Monday, July 18th.
-Robert W. Baird decreased their price objective on New Relic from $117.00 to $75.00 and set a na rating on the stock in a report on Friday, May 13th.
-Canaccord Genuity Group began coverage on New Relic in a report on Thursday, July 7th.
-They set a buy rating and a $81.00 price objective on the stock.
-Finally, BMO Capital Markets decreased their price objective on New Relic from $96.00 to $50.00 in a report on Friday, May 13th.
-Four analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of Moderate Buy and a consensus target price of $77.00.
+Several research firms recently commented on NEWR.
+Morgan Stanley cut shares of New Relic from an overweight rating to an equal weight rating and set a $64.00 target price for the company. in a research note on Monday, July 11th.
+BMO Capital Markets cut their target price on shares of New Relic from $96.00 to $50.00 in a research note on Friday, May 13th.
+Robert W. Baird upped their target price on shares of New Relic from $75.00 to $80.00 and gave the company an outperform rating in a research note on Monday.
+Cowen cut their target price on shares of New Relic from $80.00 to $65.00 in a research note on Friday, May 13th.
+Finally, Truist Financial lowered their price target on shares of New Relic from $85.00 to $80.00 and set a buy rating on the stock in a report on Monday, July 18th.
+Four research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of Moderate Buy and a consensus price target of $77.50.

-In other news, CEO William Staples sold 4,002 shares of the business’s stock in a transaction on Monday, May 16th.
-The stock was sold at an average price of $43.33, for a total transaction of $173,406.66.
-Following the completion of the sale, the chief executive officer now owns 49,883 shares in the company, valued at $2,161,430.39.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-In related news, CEO William Staples sold 4,002 shares of New Relic stock in a transaction on Monday, May 16th.
-The stock was sold at an average price of $43.33, for a total transaction of $173,406.66.
-Following the completion of the sale, the chief executive officer now directly owns 49,883 shares of the company’s stock, valued at $2,161,430.39.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, COO Kristy Friedrichs sold 2,665 shares of New Relic stock in a transaction on Monday, May 16th.
-The stock was sold at an average price of $43.32, for a total value of $115,447.80.
-Following the sale, the chief operating officer now directly owns 11,760 shares of the company’s stock, valued at $509,443.20.
+In other New Relic news, Chairman Lewis Cirne sold 30,000 shares of the firm’s stock in a transaction on Monday, August 8th.
+The stock was sold at an average price of $67.61, for a total transaction of $2,028,300.00.
+Following the completion of the sale, the chairman now owns 45,438 shares of the company’s stock, valued at approximately $3,072,063.18.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, insider Steve Hurn sold 2,230 shares of New Relic stock in a transaction on Monday, May 16th.
+The stock was sold at an average price of $43.36, for a total transaction of $96,692.80.
+Following the completion of the sale, the insider now owns 26,509 shares of the company’s stock, valued at $1,149,430.24.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Chairman Lewis Cirne sold 30,000 shares of New Relic stock in a transaction on Monday, August 8th.
+The stock was sold at an average price of $67.61, for a total value of $2,028,300.00.
+Following the sale, the chairman now directly owns 45,438 shares of the company’s stock, valued at approximately $3,072,063.18.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 73,847 shares of company stock worth $3,694,801.
-21.00% of the stock is currently owned by insiders.
+Over the last three months, insiders sold 103,847 shares of company stock valued at $5,723,101.
+21.00% of the stock is owned by corporate insiders.

 Institutional Investors Weigh In On New Relic